eriksimonic/magento_ace_editor/README.md

 Licence:
 ACE Editor licence http://ace.c9.io/

-This extension is provied withow any warranty!
+This extension is provied withowt any warranty!